 We’ve got the absolute necessities out of the way, but a few cozy touches wouldn’t hurt.
 Here are a few ideas for kicking your glamping game up a notch.

-- Bean bag chairs – We keep these inside the tent for lounging.
+Bean bag chairs – We keep these small bean bag chairs inside the tent for lounging.
 If it’s dry, we bring them out for outdoor movies.

-- Outdoor movie screen and projector – And speaking of outdoor movies, screening a family-friendly film outdoors after dark is pretty darn awesome.
+Outdoor movie screen and projector – And speaking of outdoor movies, screening a family-friendly film outdoors after dark is pretty darn awesome.
 We hang a sheet up on our clothesline for this, but there are outdoor screens you can purchase.
-Otherwise, you just need a power source, a computer, a movie projector, and speakers.
+You will also need a power source, a computer, a portable projector, and speakers.

-- Yard games – Glamping at home is more than lounging around in your tent and roasting marshmallows, especially if you have kids.
+Yard games – Glamping at home is more than lounging around in your tent and roasting marshmallows, especially if you have kids.
 Whether you’re looking for a sedentary game, like Yahtzee (Yardzee), or something to get you moving like Spikeball, be sure to have a few to keep you active and enjoying the outdoors.
-Need more ideas?
-Check out some of these from VeraVise Outdoor Living.

 Planning a Glamping Party